gathenhi0102/config/README.md

-#User interface for gogojungle config server
+# User interface for gogojungle config server

 ## How to setup

-1. Run yarn: `yarn`
+1. Install dependencies: `yarn`
-2. Run project: `npm start`
+2. Build: `npm start`